b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 b'bctf{ch2007_p2073c75_p47h5_n07_h4ck5}\n'
 ```

-Hope you enjoyed this challenge, I sure learned alot about actually building a ctf challenge during this process!
+Hope you enjoyed this challenge, I sure learned alot about actually building a ctf challenge during this process, and had a great time along the way!
+I really wanna thank my ctf club officers, who have a GREAT ctf development workflow, that made developing this challenge much easier.

 The next post will go over mostly the changes of the more advanced binary in the rooted_v2 challenge, and skip all the steps I explained above!

-Feel free to contact me if you want about the challenge :)
+For full code, feel free to checkout the solve.py here at the challenge [repo](https://github.com/b01lers/b01lers-ctf-2021/tree/rooted_v1/pwn/rooted_v1/solve)

-Happy Hacking :)
+Happy Hacking and never stop learning! :)

 #### Side Note:
-we actually wrote this while solving the challenge myself haha
-hope others found the challenge fun and interesting, we certainly learned alot while making it!

-#### Side Note 2:
-peda is great, if you want to intall it:
+peda is a great gdb frontend I love to use for stuff like this, if you want to install it:
 ```bash
 git clone https://github.com/longld/peda.git ~/peda echo "source ~/peda/peda.py" >> ~/.gdbinit